OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

 You can use the Office Add-in template in Visual Studio to create an add-in that uses JavaScript, and then convert that add-in project to TypeScript.
 By using Visual Studio to create the add-in project, you avoid having to create your Office Add-in TypeScript project from scratch.

 This article shows you how to create an Excel add-in using Visual Studio and then convert the add-in project from JavaScript to TypeScript.
-You can use the same process to convert other types of Office Add-in JavaScript projects to TypeScript.
+You can use the same process to convert other types of Office Add-in JavaScript projects to TypeScript in Visual Studio.

 > [!NOTE]
 > To create an Office Add-in TypeScript project without using Visual Studio, follow the instructions in the "Any editor" section of any [5-minute quickstart](../index.yml) and choose `TypeScript` when prompted by the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).